Package 'RMallow'

 Description

-Updates the proportion of data assigned to each cluster.
+Updates the proportion of data assigned to each cluster based on current membership probabilities.

 Usage